aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xltm-to-docx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XLTM to DOCX on Android via Java or Online App" h2="Transform XLTM to DOCX within your Android Applications without using Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+XLTM to DOCX conversion is a useful feature for Android applications.
+It allows users to export their XLTM files to DOCX format, which is a widely used document format.
+This conversion is especially useful for users who need to share their XLTM files with others who may not have access to the original XLTM file.

+<h2>How Aspose.Total Helps for XLTM to DOCX Conversion</h2>
- [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) is a package of powerful File Automation APIs.
-By using two of its APIs, you can integrate XLTM to DOCX conversion feature inside your Android applications.
-In the first step you can export XLTM to PDF by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-After that, by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/), you can convert PDF to DOCX.
+Aspose.Total for Android via Java is a package of powerful File Automation APIs.
+It includes two APIs, Aspose.Cells for Android via Java and Aspose.PDF for Android via Java, which can be used to convert XLTM to DOCX.

+The first step is to export XLTM to PDF by using Aspose.Cells for Android via Java.
+This API allows users to export their XLTM files to PDF format, which is a widely used document format.
+After that, Aspose.PDF for Android via Java can be used to convert the PDF to DOCX.
+This API provides a simple and efficient way to convert PDF files to DOCX format.

+Aspose.Total for Android via Java is a great solution for users who need to convert their XLTM files to DOCX format.
+It provides a simple and efficient way to convert XLTM to DOCX, and it is easy to integrate into Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}